 If travellers decide to take up residence on your premises what can you do to move them?

-The main advantage of the Common Law process is the speed in which the removal can take place without the need for lengthy Court proceedings.
+The main advantage of the Common Law process is the speed at which the removal can take place without the need for lengthy court proceedings.
 This dramatically reduces the likelihood of further travellers congregating, damage to land and fly-tipping – creating additional costs to the landowner when the site is eventually cleared.

-Upon receipt of your instruction, DCBL will generate and serve the required Legal Notice to the individuals on site (generally on the same day) which gives them 24 hours to vacate.
-Our Agents have a great deal of experience in dealing with Travellers, and as a result, on most occasions, the site will be cleared within the prescribed time.
+Upon receipt of your instruction, DCBL will generate and serve the required Legal Notice to the individuals on-site (usually on the same day) which gives them 24 hours to vacate.
+Our Certificated Agents have a great deal of experience in dealing with Travellers, and as a result, on the majority of occasions, the site will be cleared within the prescribed time.

 The alternative method for Landlords to remove travellers is to attain a County Court Possession Order and transfer it to the High Court under a writ of possession against ‘Persons unknown’.
 Once the writ has been granted, it can then be enforced by our High Court Enforcement Agents.